 An Act to consolidate and amend the laws relating to the registration of deeds, wills, judgments and conveyances affecting real property.

-[Long title amended by No. 17 of 1974 s.
+[Long title amended: No. 17 of 1974 s.
 9.]

 Preamble

 Whereas it is expedient to consolidate and amend the laws relating to the registration of wills, deeds and other instruments affecting real property in the State of Western Australia, and for that purpose to repeal the existing Ordinances on that subject.